Xanderlicious/mkdocs/docs/docker.md

 This will ensure the container is re-created.

-With the exception of Traefik & Monitoring, all of my compose file reside in the following location
+With the exception of Traefik & Monitoring on TiTAN, all of my compose files reside in the following locations

 ###TiTAN